Shuangy's Kitchensink

 If the dough appears to be too wet and sticky to work with, wrap in plastic wrap and let it firm in the fridge for about 20 minutes.

-Then, gently flip the parchment paper onto a greased 9×9 inch pie pan.
-Don’t worry if it breaks, you can press the broken dough back together.
+Don’t worry if it breaks, you can press the broken dough back together in the pan.

 If you don’t have a rolling pin you can press the dough out in the pan using your hands.

-Last but not least, poke some holes with a fork or use a pie weight to prevent the bottom of the pie crust from puffing up.
+Poking holes in the pie dough or using a pie weight to prevent the bottom of the pie crust from puffing up.

 How to Use this Gluten-Free Pie Crust